+(2) With respect to the 2019 and 2018 fiscal years, reflects the aggregate grant date fair value of service-based RSUs.
 With respect to the 2017 fiscal year, reflects the aggregate grant date fair value of service-based RSUs and the front-loaded performance-based PFAs granted to each NEO (assuming the underlying performance criteria applicable to the PFAs will be achieved at the target level of performance).
-With respect to the 2016 fiscal year, reflects the aggregate grant date fair value of service-based RSUs and performance-based PUs (assuming the underlying performance criteria applicable to the PUs will be satisfied).

-The value of the RSUs, PUs and PFAs is determined using the fair value of the underlying Common Shares on the date of grant, computed in accordance with the equity compensation accounting provisions of FASB ASC Topic 718.
+The grant date fair value of the RSUs and PFAs was determined using the value of the underlying Common Shares on the date of grant, February 4, 2019, and was calculated in accordance with the equity compensation accounting provisions of FASB ASC Topic 718, without respect to forfeiture assumptions.
 Pursuant to applicable SEC Rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
+Assumptions used in the calculation of these amounts are included in Note 10 to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the 2019 fiscal year.